oSoWoSo/disroot-howto/pages/02.tutorials/04.Chat/04.Transports/01.IRC/docs.en.md

 ### Gajim

-1. Right-click on the roaster element.
+1. Right-click on the roster element.
 2. Click 'Execute Command'.
 3. Follow the options.